cssnr/vitepress-swiper/README.md

 A [Swiper](https://swiperjs.com/) Plugin for [VitePress](https://vitepress.dev/) to Easily add an Image or Photo Gallery with Custom Options.

-Minimal footprint, only 3 lines of setup code and 1 single Markdown tag.
+Minimal footprint, only 3 lines of setup code and 1 Markdown tag per gallery.

 Easy to [install](#Install) and [use](#Usage) with lots of custom [options](#Options).